nothingmuch/tx-graph-anonymity-sets/01_introduction.md

 ## Model boundaries

-### Data, metadata, ...

-- tacit assumption: the transaction graph is all that matters for privacy
-- there are a lot of things we will consider out of scope
-  - blockchain external information
-    - e.g. KYC information
-  - p2p protocol and other network protocol leaks
-  - temporal patterns
-  - light client limitations
-- we will briefly revisit some of these in the last post in this series
+This "folk" notion of an anonymity set analogized from mixnets unfortunately rests on some fairly strong and mostly tacit assumptions.
+This limits its applicability in understanding the capabilities of real world adversaries.
+In this post we will try and make explicit some of these assumptions and where they break down.
+As the series unfolds more general models will be progressively developed, with the goal of weakening these assumptions and making it possible to reason about CoinJoin privacy more broadly.

+### Restricted Adversary

+The most obvious tacit assumption of the folk anonymity set model is that the CoinJoin structure can be considered separately from the rest of the transaction graph.
+Real world adversaries of Bitcoin users might be abusive spouses, criminals looking to steal or extort,  dragnet surveillance by governments, advertising companies, etc. The model of an algorithm trying to output its best guess about the links given only a single transaction in isolation might express some of the capabilities of such adversaries, but already fails to capture wallet clustering, literally the oldest trick in the book (i.e. Bitcoin privacy literature).

+As we will see in a few posts, a common variant of this assumption is the misconception that for some transactions breaking privacy is computationally intractable.

+### Data & metadata privacy

+Another tacit assumption is that it is enough to consider the data on chain.
+Unfortunately blockchain external information is clearly useful in a deanonymization attack.
+This might be confidential compliance records (e.g.
+AML/KYC data available exchanges and companies they might contract) or other personally identifying information (e.g. email or physical addresses leaked in a website breach), temporal fingerprints (e.g. periods of activity indicating a likely time zone, but also things like latency), IP addresses, and implementation specific behavior that might reveal a user's choice of wallet.

+With minor exceptions towards the end of the series, no treatment, quantitative or qualitative, will be given to these kinds of privacy leaks.

 ### Sybil deanonymization attacks

-- tacit assumption: no sybil deanonymization attack aka n-1 attack takes place during transaction construction
-- this is the simplest way to undermine the model: give adversary information about who the user is *not*
-  - If $k-1$ of the (apparent) users are under adversarial control, there is no anonymity
-- In a permissionless system, such "Sybil" users are indistinguishable from honest ones and prevention mechanisms are unavailable
-- Therefore Sybil resistance can only come from imposing some cost on participation
-  - some costs are inherent in bitcoin: fees, time value of money
-  - additional costs can be imposed
-- This is really more of a meta topic since it's not about evaluating metrics for privacy, and more about how to interpret these metrics
+The $n-1$ or Sybil deanonymization attack gives the adversary information about who the user is *not*.
+If all users but one are under adversarial control, all of their inputs and outputs can be excluded, and leaving the honest user with effectively no anonymity, but maintaining the appearances of one.

+In a permissionless system, such "Sybil" users are indistinguishable from honest users.
+Therefore Sybil resistance can only come from imposing some cost on participation.
+Some costs are inherent in Bitcoin: transaction fees and time value of money.
+Additional costs can be imposed through mechanism design, but e.g. in the case of coordination fees, note that those decrease the cost of an attack by a corrupted coordinator.``

-- For simplicity, assume Sybil resistance can be taken for granted for now, and all users are honest
+For now we will assume Sybil resistance can be taken for granted, and that all users are honest, but we will revisit this topic in detail.

-- the 2nd to last post in the series will try to quantify guarantees aspects of Sybil resistance, namely a cost for such an attack
-- TODO diagrams for sybil coinjoin
+TODO diagram

 ### Other users must also protect their privacy